IRS Form 8938: What It Is and Who Needs to File

 Get help with Form 8938 instructions from the experts at H&R Block

 Confused?
-We don’t blame you, and the 2019 Form 8938 instructions are a bit tough to understand.
-But relax, we live for this stuff, and your H&R Block Tax Advisor will know exactly what to do with your specific situation.
-Have questions about Form 8938?
+We don’t blame you, and the 2021 Form 8938 instructions are a bit tough to understand.
+But relax, we live for this stuff, and we’re here to help.
 Ready to file?
 Get started with H&R Block’s Expat Tax Services today.